punkave/jquery-bottomless/README.md

 You can trigger an `aposScrollReset` on the element to clear it and reload page one.

-You can also provide new criteria for the source URL's query string when triggering this event:
+You can also provide new criteria for the URL's query string when triggering this event:

 $('.posts').trigger('aposScrollReset', [ { tag: 'blue' } ])